Bodyless Block Propagation: TPS Fully Scalable Blockchain with Pre-Validation: Experimental Evaluation and Performance Discussion

-where $t_c'=4t_c+t_1+t_2$ is a constant time delay.
-Suppose $\alpha$ is the proportion of the hops that broadcast the block through the block hash.
-The expected propagation time of BHP can be expressed as:

-In Ethereum, $\alpha$ is typically much less than 1.
-Since the full block is always transmitted in BHP, the transmission time of the full block dominates.

-\textbf{\emph{CBP propagation latency:}} Bitcoin currently adopts compact block propagation.
-Fig.\ref{BBPProtocol}(c) shows how it works.
-When Node1 receives a new block, it validates the block and generates a compact block version.
-The time for this process is approximately $t_v$.\footnote{The node extracts the block header and transaction hashes to assemble the compact block when it validates the block successfully.
-The time consumed by the assembly process is negligible.} Then it announces this compact block by sending an $inv$ packet that contains the basic message (e.g., the block hash) to its neighbor Node2.
-If Node2 does not have this block, it replies with a $getData$ message to request the compact block from Node1.
-After Node2 receives the compact block, it restores the new block with transactions in its local transaction pool.
-If Node2 misses some transactions in the compact block, it requests them from Node1.
-In the end, Node2 restores the new block with transactions collected from its local transaction pool and Node1.
+\textbf{CBP} is the current block propagation protocol adopted in Bitcoin to further reduce the network overload.
+When a node receives a new block, it validates the block and generates a compact block version.
+Then it announces this compact block by sending an Inv message to its neighbor nodes.
+If a neighbor node does not receive the compact block, it only needs to request this compact block and some transactions missed in its local transaction pool.

-As with BHP, the size of $getData$, $getMissedTxs$ and $inv$ can also be approximated by $s_{hash}$.
-And based on the above discussion about CBP, its propagation latency can be estimated as follows:

-where $\beta$ is the proportion of the hops that the receiving node needs to request missing transactions from the sender and $s_{txs}$ is the expected size of all missed transactions in the compact block.
-Recall that in Bitcoin, the block generation time is about 10 minutes, and within this time, the transactions are well propagated all over the network before the new compact block is announced.
-Most transactions within the block already exist in the local transaction pool, and $\beta$ is near zero.
-The block validation dominates the total time.
-However, this is not the case for Ethereum.

-\textbf{\emph{Discussion:}} As shown in the above models, each node in BHP may receive more than one full block (full block broadcasting) while the block validation is postponed to improve the efficiency.
-As a result, it occupies more network bandwidth and the transmission delays is linear with $n_t$.
-CBP and LBP only request the new block when needed, thus saving communication bandwidth.
-But for both CBP and LBP, it is necessary to complete the validation of the full block before forwarding, and the validation time is linear with $n_r$.
-In our BBP, since PPB is almost completely synchronized and un-executable transactions are near zero, its only needs to propagate and validate the block header, and its propagation time is independent to $n_t$.
-Therefore, only PPB can approach TPS scalability.
+\textbf{BHP} is a hybrid block propagation protocol adopted in Ethereum.
+When a node receives a new block, it selects $\sqrt X$ neighbor nodes to forward the full block after it simply verifies the blockheader, where $X$ is the number of neighbor nodes that have not received the new block.
+Then, the node further verifies the full block and forwards the block hash to the remaining $(X- \sqrt X)$ neighbor nodes.
+For the neighbor nodes that received the block hash, they will wait for a certain period to fetch the blockheader and blockbody in turn.